 13. Visit the Venetian towers of Naxos

 Besides Chora’s Kastro, Venetians built castles and towers strategically dotted over the entire Naxos territory.
-They were a protective shield against the pirates and had a special alarming system when one of them would get under attack.
+They were a protective shield against the pirates and had a special alarm system when one of them would get under attack.
 They would lit a large fire on the roof and, as in a domino effect, the neighboring towers would follow, quickly alarming all Venetian families on the island.
-Talk about the medieval version of Whatsapp!
+Talk about the medieval version of WhatsApp!

 You could visit many buildings from the Middle Ages while exploring the island.
 Only six of the most interesting Venetian towers entered our list of the best things to do in Naxos.